B a c k / N e c k

 Prevention and maintenance

-- Prevention - keep moving and incorporate some level of resistance whether it be controlled weights, therabands or against water (hydrotherapy/swimming).
-Core strengthening can be facilitated by performing daily exercises at home using simple aids such as exercise balls and mats with progression ideally supervised or prescribed by a health professional (e.g. physiotherapist, exercise physiologist) if you have been injured recently.
+- Prevention - keep moving & incorporate some level of resistance whether it be controlled weights,stretch bands or against water (hydrotherapy/swimming).
+Core strengthening and trunk proprioception can be facilitated by performing daily exercises at home using aids such as exercise balls, weights & mats with progression supervised/prescribed by a health professional (e.g. physiotherapist, exercise physiologist) if you have been injured recently.

-An example of progression through one of the common but many core directed exercises often prescribed is shown above with 'planks' and prone exercises on a Swiss inflatable ball, bridges, bent over rows, single leg extensions, upside down kettle bell and 'Dog-bird' cross arm activation are other commonly used prescriptions.
+An example of progression through one of the common but many core directed exercises often prescribed is shown above with 'planks' and prone exercises on a Swiss inflatable ball, bridges, bent over rows, single leg extensions, upside down kettle bell and 'Dog-bird' cross arm activation, dead bugs, kettle bell pulls, hollow/banana, pelvic tilt, air bicycle and bear walks, Pallof press are other commonly used prescriptions.
 The McGill 'big three' are also evidence based and commonly used.
+Suspension (e.g TRX) system is another therapy that can be done at home with scientific evidence.
 Other evidence based exercises that strengthen core and back muscles are described (and backed by science) in the links directly below for interest:

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3806175/